isabella232/livefyre.en/help/t_create_your_social_apps/t_create_a_twitter_app_for_use_with_livefyre_identity.md

 >    * Select **[!UICONTROL  Allow this application to be used to Sign in with Twitter]**.
 >
 >1.
 From the **[!UICONTROL  Permissions]** tab, select **[!UICONTROL  Access: Read only]**.
+>When complete, Twitter’s Application Management &amp;gt; Keys and Access Tokens page will list the app’s Consumer Key (API Key) and Consumer Secret (API Secret) for use in Studio’s Integration Settings page.